bemer/containers-on-aws-workshop/06-AutoScaling/README.md

 Since we will be generating a large ammount of load, it's recommended that you use a large instance type.
 We are setting the default as `m5.xlarge`.

-If you have a keypair created in the region where you are running this workshop, you can select it under `KeyName`.
-However, instance SSH access is not nedded.
+In order to provision the EC2 instance, you will need to have a keypar created under your EC2 console.
+If you are using a new account and don't have a keypar created, you can follow [this link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) to learn how to create it.

 Under `Load Balancer URL`, you should add the hostname of your Load Balancer.
 This is the same name that you used to access your application in the step [04-Deploy ECS Cluster](/04-DeployEcsCluster#6-testing-our-service-deployments-from-the-console-and-the-alb).